 2 Peter 2:11 says that they greater in might and power than rebellious humans.

 Matt.
 28:2 sys that legions of angels could wipe out humanity.

 Dan.
 10:13 and Rev. 12:7-8 and Rev. 20:13 teach that they can defeat demonic forces.

 14..
 They are called by other names.

 Some Bible interpreters say that the “sons of God” who married daughters of humans were angels (Gen. 6:2).
 However, angels do not marry or are given in marriage (Matt.
 22:30).
 They were probably descendants from the godly line of Seth, Adam and Eve’s named son, Seth (Gen. 5:4) and so had a special relationship with God, hence their honorific “sons of God,” and were leaders.

-Most scholars believe that the sons of God in Job 1:6 and 2:1 are angels.
+Most scholars believe that the sons of God in Job 1:6 and 2:1 were angels.
 The New International Version translates the phrase like that, but also notes that the Hebrew says “sons of God.”
-However, I do not believe that these are angels, and the meeting was not in heaven, but on earth in some sort of sacred space with leading men, as it happened a few other times in the Hebrew Bible.
+Job 38:7 says the sons of God rejoiced when the morning stars sang together, so these sons of God were probably angels.

 B..
 Holy ones

 Ps.
 89:5 and Ps.
 89:7 call them this title.
 “Holy” at its root means separateness, and the opposite is common or profane—soiled by the world and creation.

 Ps.
 89:6 and Ps.
 89:8 also calls them by this name, which indicates their function—they know how to join forces and fight and worship God.